Cohomological Mackey 2-functors: Hom-decategorification

 For future reference, we work here under more general hypotheses:

-\begin{Hyp} In the following, $(\GG;\JJ)$ denotes a \emph{spannable pair} as in \cite[\S3]{DellAmbrogio19pp}, \ie an essentially small extensive (2,1)-category with sufficiently many Mackey squares and coproducts with respect to a 2-subcategory~$\JJ$ closed under them and containing all equivalences.
-The examples to keep in mind are $(\gpd; \gpdf)$, used in the body of the article, and $(\gpdG;\gpdG)$, used below; but $\JJ$ does not necessarily consist of groupoids or of faithful 1-morphisms.
+\begin{Hyp} In this section, $(\GG;\JJ)$ denotes a \emph{spannable pair} as in \cite[\S3]{DellAmbrogio22a}, \ie an essentially small extensive (2,1)-category with sufficiently many Mackey squares and coproducts with respect to a 2-subcategory~$\JJ$ closed under them and containing all equivalences.
+The examples to keep in mind are $(\gpd; \gpdf)$, used in the other sections of this article, and $(\gpdG;\gpdG)$, used in this section; but $\GG$ does not necessarily consist of groupoids nor $\JJ$ of faithful 1-morphisms.
 The definition of a Mackey 2-functor still makes immediate sense for a general spannable pair $(\GG;\JJ)$. \end{Hyp}

 \begin{Def} [Mackey 1-functors] The point of \Cref{Hyp:appendix} is that it allows us to define a \emph{span category} $\Spancat(\GG;\JJ):= \pih \Span( \GG; \JJ )$ which is semi-additive, \ie equipped with finite biproducts induced by the coproducts of objects in~$\GG$.
 Then we can define an \emph{\textup(ordinary\textup) Mackey \textup(1-\textup)functor for $(\GG;\JJ)$} to be an additive functor